yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+1.15
+* Fixed bug with ToSingleFromPrefab which was causing it to create multiple instances when used in different bindings.

 1.14
 * Added flag to CompositionRoot for whether to inject into inactive game objects or ignore them completely
 * Added BindAllInterfacesToSingle method to DiContainer